OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 -  ``disk-snapshot-revert``
 -  ``disk-snapshot-delete``

-Some of the above actions need some parameters to run (or can have some optional parameters) You can pass arguments to the scheduled actions using the parameter ``ARGS`` in the action definition.
+Some of the above actions need some parameters to run (e.g. a disk ID or a snapshot name).
+You can pass those arguments to the scheduled actions using the parameter ``ARGS`` in the action definition.
+For example:

 .. prompt:: text $ auto